phinocio/phintweaks/Wet And Cold - Non Enchantable Cloaks/README.md

 # Wet And Cold - Non Enchantable Cloaks
 > Current Version: **v1.0.0**

-Made with Ultimate Skyrim in mind.
-Can be used with Requiem no problem (technically only requires W&C).
-Simply adds keyword to the cloaks making them unenchantable.
-Requires W&C.
+The Complete Crafting Reqtified mod changes Cloaks of Skyrim and Winter Is Coming Cloaks cloaks to be non-enchantable.
+This makes Wet and Cold cloaks in line with that.
+Simply adds MagicDisallowEnchanting [KYWD:000C27BD] keyword to the cloaks.

 # Table Of Contents